Print and PDF Options

 Students in the Bachelor of Journalism follow the Academic Continuation Evaluation (ACE) regulations governing Honours programs as described in Section 3.2 of the Academic Regulations of the University, with the following addition:

-• Students with at least 15.5 credit attempts and who do not meet the graduation requirements of an Overall CGPA of 6.50 and a Major CGPA of 6.50 will be required to leave the program with the decision Continue in Alternate (CA).
+• Students who have completed at least 15.5 credits and who do not meet the graduation requirements of an Overall CGPA of 6.50 and a Major CGPA of 6.50 will be required to leave the program with the decision Continue in Alternate (CA).

 Academic Continuation Evaluation for Bachelor of Journalism and Humanities